tensorfactory/PiFaceCam/README.md

     # Perform post recognition task here....

 ```
 **[2] faceids_folder_pathname:** This is the path to the folder where we store images for each person.
 Pifacecam will scan this folder for any new images and generate the face ids for facial recognition.
-In the example below, faceids_folder_pathname will be path to "imagefolder" and pifacecam will create face ids Adam, Lisa and James.<br/>
+In the example below, faceids_folder_pathname will be path to "imagefolder" and pifacecam will create face ids for Adam, Lisa and James.<br/>
+This process may takes several minutes depending on how many ids and images are available.
+This process will only run once for each id when there is any change to the id folder.<br/>
 ```
 imagefolder
 |-- Adam